Ellenbrook Christian College: Campus

-Morley–Ellenbrook railway line
+Ellenbrook railway line

-In 2021, the Morley–Ellenbrook railway line will begin construction.
+In 2021, the Ellenbrook railway line began construction.
 The railway line's alignment goes through Ellenbrook Christian College, between the buildings and the oval.
-The railway will probably be built on an embankment, with a pedestrian underpass allowing access between the buildings and oval.
-The land has been reserved for railway since the 1990s, with the school purchasing the land with the knowledge that the railway would eventually be built.
+The railway was built on an embankment, with a pedestrian underpass allowing access between the buildings and oval.
+The land was reserved for the railway since the 1990s, with the school purchasing the land with the knowledge that the railway would eventually be built.

 Curriculum

-In Years K-10, the curriculum is derived from a combination of the Western Australian and the incoming Australian Curriculum, which will eventually supersede the Curriculum Framework.
-In the upper school years (Year 11 & 12), students study for a Western Australian Certificate of Education as managed by the Schools Curriculum and Standards Authority.
+In Years K–10, the curriculum is derived from a combination of the Western Australian and the incoming Australian Curriculum, which will eventually supersede the Curriculum Framework.
+In the upper school years (Year 11 & 12), students study for a Western Australian Certificate of Education as managed by the School Curriculum and Standards Authority.